cbreeden/vgaidarji.github.io/_posts/2016/2016-10-07-analyze-stack-trace-like-a-boss.md

 #### **Conclusion**

-AndroidStudio provides huge amount of commands/tools which simplify the developer life.
+AndroidStudio is really powerful IDE and with every update it brings us new goodies which increase our productivity.
 Knowing majority of them adds +100 to speed.

-**Bonus:** When you meet a new developer, exchanging with shortcuts and tools used increases your productivity a lot.